How much will my procedure cost?

 Do you have payment plans?

-We accept payment in the form of cash, check, Visa, MasterCard, and Discover, and have payment plans through Care Credit.
+We accept payment in the form of cash, Visa, MasterCard, American Express, and Discover.
+We also offer payment plans through Care Credit.
 At the time of your procedure, you will have an estimated out-of-pocket amount due, which is a percentage of the total fee that your insurance company has estimated you will owe.

 After you pay your estimated portion and after your insurance company pays its share, there may be a remaining balance for which we can set up payment arrangements with you.